markanewman/CaddyQuickStart/README.md

 [^rusty]: I have done this a _lot_ in the past, but not since Pre-COVID, so all my skills are rusty.
 [^foo]: I remember what it was like to have my "Google Foo" fail [^stacks].
 I need to get skilled enough to properly frame my question so that I don't have a "AI Foo" fail.
-[^stacks] I also remember being chastised by my college'es librarian for using [Google Scholar](https://scholar.google.com/) because I can find everything I need in the [stacks](https://en.wikipedia.org/wiki/Library_stack).
+[^stacks]: I also remember being chastised by my college'es librarian for using [Google Scholar](https://scholar.google.com/) because I can find everything I need in the [stacks](https://en.wikipedia.org/wiki/Library_stack).
-Funny thing that, they don't even have stacks to search now.
+Funny thing that, now they don't even _have_ stacks to search.
 [^compile]: Just because it compiles, doesn't mean it does what you wanted.
 [^self_fail]: Just because it exists, doesn't mean _you_ can implement it [^hydroponic].
 [^hydroponic]: I know [hydroponic tomatoes](https://hydrobuilder.com/learn/hydroponic-tomatoes/) are a thing.